Copyright © Susanna Kearsley All Rights Reserved.

 I left the museum to waitress and write.
 Working mostly late at night, I wrote my second novel, Mariana, and submitted it to Transworld Publishers’ Catherine Cookson Fiction Prize competition.
 Four days before Christmas, I learned that I’d won.
 The very best of Christmas presents, and one that truly changed my life - not only the £10,000 prize, but major international publication of a book that continues to find its own life.

-And twenty years later, I’m still feeling fortunate, doing the thing I love best...telling stories.
+And more than twenty years later, I’m still feeling fortunate, doing the thing I love best...telling stories.

 Photo: Kerri Ungureit